Wallangarra, Queensland: History

 On 28 January 1919, the Queensland Government placed restrictions on the border crossing at Wallangarra to prevent the spread of the Spanish flu into Queensland, which were enforced by the Queensland Police.
 A medical screening process was used to determine if Queensland residents could safely return to the state.

 The railway was the only rail link between Queensland and New South Wales until a standard gauge track was completed via Kyogle in 1930, with the completion of the bridge over the Clarence River at Grafton.
 From that time on, the Wallangarra railway station lessened in importance.
 Scheduled rail services ended in 1997.
 In 2003, after major refurbishment, the station was reopened as a museum.
-The railway line from Stanthorpe to Wallangarra has continued to be maintained and steam trains taking tourists to Wallangarra occasionally operate.
+The railway line from Stanthorpe to Wallangarra continued to be maintained, and steam tourist trains occasionally operated to Wallangarra until bushfires in late 2023 destroyed wooden bridge links along the route.
+As of January 2026, the steam trains terminate at Ballandean.

 The Anderson Meat Packing Company was restarted by Mr. A.W.
 Anderson in 1938 after a 15-month closure.
 Until 1982, it operated a large beef abattoir at Wallangarra.
 Anderson's employed in excess of 400 workers at the Wallangarra plant.

 During World War II, the Australian Government created a general army store on the Queensland side of the border, and an ammunition dump on the New South Wales side.
 Dual gauge tracks were run to each store.

 Wallangarra Cemetery was established in 1953.

 On 12 September 1964, St Gabrielle's Anglican Church was dedicated by Bishop John Hudson.
 Its closure circa 2013 was approved by Bishop Robert Nolan.
 The church building was sold into private ownership for $210,000 in October 2014, but remains at 54 Merinda Street.

 Taking advantage of the rail junction Riverina Stock Feeds operated a packing plant at Wallangarra railway.

 Circa 2005, Thomas Foods International opened Australia's largest mutton works opened on a new site just to the east of the town.
 The mutton produced is Halal, and most of it is exported to Arab countries.
 The abattoir shut down in July 2016 for "the short to medium term" blaming low stock numbers and poor global trading conditions.